nextgis/ngf-tutorial/tutorials/3_4_layers_baselayer/README.md

 - getBaseLayersIds
 - isBaseLayer

-In GNgwMap, any layer adapter can create a base layer.
+In GNgwMap, any layer adapter can create a basemap layer.
 Even GeoJSON.
-But we've never done that
+But we've never done that:

 ```javascript
 ngwMap.addBaseLayer("OSM"),